Constructing a Confidence Interval In Exercises 25–28, use the da... | Channels for Pearson+

 Textbook Question

-Constructing a Confidence Interval In Exercises 25–28, use the data set to (a) find the sample mean.
+Constructing a Confidence Interval In Exercises 25–28, use the data set to (b) find the sample standard deviation.
 Assume the population is normally distributed.

 SAT Scores The SAT scores of 12 randomly selected high school seniors